-Okay, I think that is about it for this week.
-Until next time, I remain very truly yours,
+That is about it for this week, so, until next time, I remain very truly yours,